NageenaS/StockApp/README.md

 # StockApp

-StockApp is a Flask application designed to provide insights into stock market data.
-This application leverages APIs to fetch and display stock information dynamically.
+StockApp is a Flask-based application that aims to offer insights into stock market data by using APIs to dynamically retrieve and display stock information.

 ## Features

-- Fetch stock prices and data in real-time.
+- Retrieve stock prices and data in real-time.
-- User-friendly interface to explore stock information.
+- Intuitive interface for navigating stock information.
-- Interactive charts for visualizing stock trends.
+- Engaging charts for visualizing stock trends.

 ## Prerequisites

-Before running the application, ensure you have the following installed:
+Prior to starting the application, confirm that you have the following installed:

 - Python 3.x
 - Docker